hezhaobin/2021-Data-Skills/workshop/W13-alignment-data/README.md

     $ chmod a+x igv.sh # this makes the script executable
     $ ./igv.sh # this will execute the script and open the IGV in a new window
     ```
-2. Open the IGV Application in the fastx Environment
-    - Applications -> Bioinformatics -> IGV
-    - If you choose to use the version on your desktop, you will need to either transfer the sorted and indexed files we prepared above to your local directory or complete the previous exercises on files in your local directory.

-    The first thing you need to do once IGV opens is load the reference genome.
+1. The first thing you need to do once IGV opens is load the reference genome.
 This can be done by navigating to Genomes -> Load Genome from Server -> and select "Human (1kg, b37+decoy)" genome.

-Next, we need to load the BAM alignments we want to look at: File -> Load from file -> NA12891_CEU_sample.bam
+1. Next, we need to load the BAM alignments we want to look at: File -> Load from file -> NA12891_CEU_sample.bam

-You should notice that no alignments are currently shown.
+1. You should notice that no alignments are currently shown.
 The next step is to focus the IGV on a region that contains our alignments of interest.
 In the textbox at the top of the window, enter the region "1:215,906,528-215,906,567".

-You should now see alignments on your screen.
+1. You should now see alignments on your screen.
 The top pane shows where on the chromosome the viewer is focused on and the base pair positions.
 The middle pane shows the coverage and alignment tracks.
 The bottom pane shows the sequence and gene track information.
 You will notice that some of the letters are colored in the bottom pane.
 This means that the bases are mismatched between the read sequence and the reference.
 What are some reasons that the bases would be mismatched?

 We are going to take a closer look to see if we can determine the cause of the variation.
 Hover your cursor over the alignments in the region around positions 215,906,547 and 215,906,548.
 You should see that this particular region has lower mapping quality than if you hovered over other regions.
 Can you tell if this is a case of true polymorphism or misalignment by inspecting the different reads?